SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ### Owner

-Here you specify who owns the follow-up.
+Specify who owns the follow-up.
 The default is the user currently logged in.
 If you click the name next to the **Owner** field, you can transfer the appointment to another SuperOffice user.
 The **Assign to** dialog opens.
 Under the **Assign this follow-up to** field is a list box where you can select the required user group.
 Select the required user and click **OK** to save the changes and close the dialog.

 > [!NOTE]
 > If a user is already occupied at the time in question, the word **CONFLICT** is displayed in the **Status** field.
 To hide users with conflicts, check **Hide conflict** at the bottom of the dialog.